pcsmomo/terraform-andrei/README.md

 > e.g, Terraform for deploying all underlying infrastructure such as network topology, databases, load balancers and servers\
 > and use Ansible for apps and configurations

+### 13. Creating an IAM User

+Create an IAM user on my AWS and as well as an access key

 </details>